Multi-scale Modeling of the Electro-viscoelasticity of Charged Polymers in Combined Flow and Electric Fields: Electro-viscoelasticity of a polymer melt in the continuum limit

-With this, the shear stress from the upper convected electro-Maxwell model for a constant shear rate matches both the Doi-Rouse.
-The upper convected derivative describes a fluid in which a material element stretches and rotates during flow \cite{macosko1994rheology}.
-Thus, the increase of viscosity for a polymer chain under a constant electric field for a constant shear rate is due to the polarization of $\sigma_{22}$, where further directionality from the shear stress measure is due to the $E_1E_2$ polarization.
+With this, the shear stress from the upper-convected electro-Maxwell model at a constant shear rate matches the stress response observed in the Rouse model.
+Specifically, the upper-convected derivative describes a fluid in which a material element stretches and rotates during flow \cite{macosko1994rheology}.
+Thus, the increase in viscosity of a polymer chain under a constant electric field and shear rate is due to the polarization of $\sigma_{22}^p$ as the chain is reoriented by the flow, shifting it from the polarization direction toward alignment with the flow.